Doctor at center of USA Gymnastics scandal left warning signs at Michigan State

 A few hours later, a letter with Strampel’s signature arrived in Nassar’s inbox.
 Michigan State was firing him.

-[USOC apologizes to sex abuse victims, says Olympic sports culture needs change]
+Related: USOC apologizes to sex abuse victims, says Olympic sports culture needs change

 Two more women had come forward alleging Nassar assaulted them, after the 2014 investigation.
 In an interview with police, Nassar acknowledged he hadn’t been following the rules he agreed to in 2014, such as wearing gloves and not touching a patient in a sensitive area unless someone else was in the room.